 (5) For the purposes of the State Administrative Tribunal Act 2004 section 36, the other persons are parties to the proceeding on an application under this section.

-[Section 75D inserted by No. 36 of 2012 s.
+[Section 75D inserted: No. 36 of 2012 s.
 16.]

 75E.
 Matters to be dealt with in order appointing a statutory manager